FACTS ABOUT ALLERGIC ITCH IN DOGS

 - Dogs may have gas, increased bowel movements, or loose stools

-Environmental Allergy
+Environmental Allergy (atopic dermatitis)

 - Occurs when a dog's body is allergic (or overly reactive or sensitive) to pollens, dust mites, or mold spores